mirayatech/NinjaPen/README.md

 # 🖊️ NinjaPen - CodePen Clone

 NinjaPen is my own version of CodePen, built for coders who want a straightforward and efficient way to write and test HTML, CSS, and JavaScript.
 Using React and TypeScript, I made sure NinjaPen is easy to use and gets the job done.
+The app is not responsive.

 ## 🚀 Key Features